CPT-Jack-A-Castle/Grit/README.md

 After that, an opportunity will open for a MITM attack, you will partially intercept traffic, not all of it.
 Keep that in mind.
 But don't forget that the BPDU GUARD system can stop you.

+Before performing the injection, you should first analyze what type of STP protocol is used.
+And based on this, to start further...
+By the way, nothing prevents an attack against the classic STP using an exploit for RSTP.
+If a mitm attack fails, feel free to experiment and try two versions of exploits at once (STP exploit for RSTP, RSTP exploit for STP)
+Also, after injection, some switches will generate TCN messages (Topology Change Notification)

+If there are any problems, write to "Issues"

 ## 2. Limitations

 Depending on the power of your hardware. some host traffic will go through you, you have to withstand this load, otherwise DoS will occur.